Planck 2018 results. VI. Cosmological parameters: Comparison with other astrophysical data sets

 By using quasars, it has become possible to extend BAO measurements to redshifts greater than unity. \cite{Ata:2017dya} have measured the BAO scale $D_V$ at an effective redshift of $z_{\rm eff} = 1.52$ using a sample of quasars from the extended Baryon Oscillation Survey (eBOSS).
 This measurement is shown by the red circle in Fig.~\ref{fig:BAO} and is also in very good agreement with \Planck.
 The results of the \citet{Ata:2017dya} analysis also agree well with other analyses of the eBOSS quasar sample \citep[e.g.,][]{Gil-Marin:2018cgo}.

-\rep{At even higher redshifts BAO have been measured in the Lyman $\alpha$ spectra of quasars \citep{Delubac:2014, Font-Ribera:2014, Bautista:2017zgn, Bourboux:2017cbm, Agathe:2019vsu, Blomqvist:2019rah}.
-In the first preprint version of this paper, we compared the \Planck\ results with those from BAO features measured from the flux-transmission correlations of Sloan Digital Sky Survey (SDSS) DR12 quasars \citep{Bautista:2017zgn} and with the cross-correlation of Ly\,$\alpha$ forests with SDSS quasars \citep{Bourboux:2017cbm}.
+\rep{At even higher redshifts BAOs have been measured in the Lyman $\alpha$ spectra of quasars \citep{Delubac:2014, Font-Ribera:2014, Bautista:2017zgn, Bourboux:2017cbm, Agathe:2019vsu, Blomqvist:2019rah}.
+In the first preprint version of this paper, we compared the \Planck\ results with those from BAO features measured from the flux-transmission correlations of Sloan Digital Sky Survey (SDSS) DR12 quasars \citep{Bautista:2017zgn} and with the cross-correlation of the Ly\,$\alpha$ forest with SDSS quasars \citep{Bourboux:2017cbm}.
 The combined result on $\DM/\rdrag$ from these analyses was about $2.3\,\sigma$ lower than expected from the best-fit \Planck\ base-\LCDM\ cosmology.
-The \cite{Bautista:2017zgn} and \citet{Bourboux:2017cbm} analyses have been superseded by equivalent analyses of a larger sample of SDSS DR14 quasars reported in \cite{Agathe:2019vsu} and \cite{Blomqvist:2019rah}.
-The combined result for $\DM/\rdrag$ from these analyse (as quoted by \cite {Blomqvist:2019rah}) is plotted as the orange hexagon on Fig. \ref{fig:BAO} and lie within $1.7\sigma$ of the \Planck\ best fit model.
-The errors on these high redshift BAO measurements are still quite large in comparison with the galaxy measurements and so we do not include them in our default BAO compilation\footnote{The first preprint version of this paper showed that the inclusion of the \cite{Bautista:2017zgn} and \citet{Bourboux:2017cbm} Ly$\alpha$ BAO results had a minor impact on the parameters of the base-\LCDM\ cosmology.
-The impact of the more recent Ly$\alpha$ results of \cite{Agathe:2019vsu} and \cite{Blomqvist:2019rah} will be even lower since they are in closer agreement with the \Planck\ best-fit cosmology.}.}
+The \cite{Bautista:2017zgn} and \citet{Bourboux:2017cbm} analyses have been superseded by equivalent studies of a larger sample of SDSS DR14 quasars reported in \cite{Agathe:2019vsu} and \cite{Blomqvist:2019rah}.
+The combined result for $\DM/\rdrag$ from these analyses \citep[as quoted by][]{Blomqvist:2019rah} is plotted as the orange hexagon on Fig.~\ref{fig:BAO} and lies within $1.7\,\sigma$ of the \Planck\ best-fit model.
+The errors on these high-redshift BAO measurements are still quite large in comparison with the galaxy measurements and so we do not include them in our default BAO compilation.\footnote{The first preprint version of this paper showed that the inclusion of the \cite{Bautista:2017zgn} and \citet{Bourboux:2017cbm} Ly$\,\alpha$ BAO results had a minor impact on the parameters of the base-\LCDM\ cosmology.
+The impact of the more recent Ly$\,\alpha$ results of \cite{Agathe:2019vsu} and \cite{Blomqvist:2019rah} will be even lower, since they are in closer agreement with the \Planck\ best-fit cosmology.}}

 The more recent BAO analyses solve for the positions of the BAO feature in both the line-of-sight and transverse directions (the distortion in the transverse direction caused by the background cosmology is sometimes called the Alcock-Paczynski effect, \citealt{Alcock:79}), leading to joint constraints on the angular diameter distance $\DM(z_{\rm eff})$ and the Hubble parameter $H(z_{\rm eff})$.
 These constraints for the BOSS DR12 analysis are plotted in Fig.~\ref{BOSSprob}.
 Samples from the \planckTT\ and \planckalllensing\ likelihood are shown in green and red, respectively, demonstrating that BAO and \planck\ polarization data with lensing consistently pull parameters in the same direction (towards slightly lower $\Omc h^2$).
 We find the same behaviour for \Planck\ when adding polarization and lensing to the $TT$ likelihood separately.
 This demonstrates the remarkable consistency of the \Planck\ data, including polarization and CMB lensing with the galaxy BAO measurements.
 Evidently, the \Planck\ base-\LCDM\ parameters are in good agreement with both the isotropized $\DVBAO$ BAO measurements plotted in Fig.~\ref{fig:BAO}, and with the anisotropic constraints plotted in Fig.~\ref{BOSSprob}.